Levi Holloway: Early life

+attending The Theatre School at DePaul University, receiving his Bachelor of Fine Arts in acting.

+Career

+Holloway is an ensemble member with A Red Orchid Theatre in Chicago, Illinois and is most notable for his plays involving the thriller genre, such as Grey House and Paranormal Activity.
+The former premiered at A Red Orchid Theatre in 2019 before debuting on Broadway in 2023 starring Laurie Metcalf, Paul Sparks and Tatiana Maslany, directed by Joe Mantello.
+The latter premiered in London to critical acclaim, and is set to debut on Broadway in 2026 at the August Wilson Theatre for a 20-week run.

+His play Turret premiered at A Red Orchid Theatre in 2024, running from May 2-June 9, 2024, starring Michael Shannon.
+The production received mixed reviews, with New City Stage writing that the show had "interesting ideas and motifs" but that they were "buried in a show that’s more intent on startling and overwhelming the audience than on communicating with it."

 He is the co-founder of the Neverbird Project, a youth based deaf and hard of hearing theatre company.
-He specializes in working with deaf children and creating theatre for deaf people.
+He specializes in working with deaf children and creating theatre for Deaf people.
 He was an elementary school teacher in Chicago in the deaf department at Bell Elementary for over a decade.
 He is a repertory member of A Red Orchid Theatre in Chicago, and also performed as an actor in productions with Lookingglass Theatre Company and Steppenwolf.
-His play Grey House marked his Broadway debut as a playwright in 2023.
-He teaches playwrighting at Silk Road Rising Theatre Company in Chicago.

-His latest play Turret premiered at A Red Orchid Theatre, running from May 2-June 9, 2024, starring Michael Shannon.
+Personal life

+Holloway is based in Chicago, Illinois.